 Our state Licensed Therapists will work with your child to help them manage activities of daily living that most people take for granted.
 Whether it’s teaching them the fine motor skills it takes to tie their shoes or zip up a jacket, to helping them verbally communicate their wants and needs, they help complete your child’s unique treatment plan.

-For more than a half century, Hope has pursued a single mission: to help children with disabilities achieve their full potential.
-For decades, we have carefully cultivated a culture of hope for children, no matter how great the challenges they may face.
+For more than 10 years our clinic pursued a single mission: to help children with disabilities achieve their full potential.
+We have carefully cultivated a culture of hope for children, no matter how great the challenges they may face.

-We are proud to continue that tradition with The Autism Clinic at Hope.
+We are proud to continue that tradition with The Aspergers-Autism Clinic!

 Stories of Hope